swiknaba/LinuxServer/README.md

     80 (v6)                    ALLOW       Anywhere (v6)
     Nginx Full (v6)            ALLOW       Anywhere (v6)

 Note: the rules for `Nginx Full` have been added later on.
+The provided screenshot `Screenshot 2017-09-07 17.25.59.png` shows the permissions of Amazon Lightsail's Firewall.

 Because I had troubles with apache, I gave up on it and used nginx.